-As of June 30, 2022, we have a \$15.0 million unsecured note with a former equity investor.
+As of December 31, 2021, we have a \$15.0 million unsecured note with a former equity investor.
 The note carries interest of 11.0% per year.
 The principal balance plus accrued interest is due at maturity, which is the earlier of June 30, 2026 or a change in control transaction.
 The Transaction pertaining to P3's business combination with Foresight does not constitute a change in control.
-As of June 30, 2022, accrued interest totaled \$7.7 million on this note.
+As of December 31, 2021, accrued interest totaled \$6.5 million on this note.

-For additional discussion of our unpaid claims, term loan, unsecured debt and, operating and finance leases, see "Claims Payable", "Debt", and "Leases" in our consolidated financial statements as of and for the period ended December 31, 2021 and "Claims Payable", "Long-term Debt", and "Leases" in our condensed consolidated financial statements as of and for the period ended June 30, 2022, both included elsewhere in prospectus.
+For additional discussion of our unpaid claims, term loan, unsecured debt and, operating and finance leases, see Notel 5 "Claims Payable", Note 16 "Debt", and Note 22 "Leases" in our consolidated financial statements as of and for the period ended December 31, 2021 included elsewhere in this Annual Report on Form 10-K.